gen-ai-research/CardioMark/README.md

 ## Annotation tool

-VetMark reduces annotation time from ~5 minutes to 10–30 seconds per image through model-assisted prediction and real-time VHS feedback.
-The tool enabled CardioMark's scale: at 5 min/image, 21,465 annotations would require ~1,788 person-hours.
-VetMark reduces this to ~179 hours.
+VetMark reduces annotation time from over one minute to 10–30 seconds per image through model-assisted prediction and real-time VHS feedback.
+The tool enabled CardioMark's scale: at 1 min/image, 21,465 annotations would require ~358 person-hours.
+VetMark reduces this to ~89 hours.

 ---